Gov. Kristi Noem: Border Patrol is 'overwhelmed,' immigration crisis will get 'much, much worse'

 "The vast majority of our drugs in South Dakota come across this border," Noem told Fox News.
 "The human trafficking that we see in South Dakota and throughout the Midwest is coming across this border."

-"So not only for me, is it a national security issue, it's also very real on our streets in South Dakota, because of the drugs and the trafficking that we have to deal with on a basis there in the state," she continued.
+"So, not only for me, is it a national security issue, it's also very real on our streets in South Dakota, because of the drugs and the trafficking that we have to deal with on a basis there in the state," she continued.

 Noem said she will decide in the next few days whether to send additional National Guardsmen to the border.